Because No One is Immune to the Law

 [11] A Multi-site Expanded Access Program for MDMA-assisted Psychotherapy for Patients with Treatment-resistant PTSD (EAMP1), NIH, https://clinicaltrials.gov/ct2/show/NCT04438512 (last visited May 16, 2022).

-[12] DEA, Drug Scheduling, https://www.dea.gov/drug-information/drug-scheduling (last visited May 13, 2022).
+[12] DEA, Drug Scheduling, formerly at https://www.dea.gov/drug-information/drug-scheduling (last visited May 13, 2022).

 [13] See Jennifer M. Mitchell, A Psychedelic May Soon Go to the FDA for Approval to Treat Trauma, Sci.
 Am.
 (Feb.
 1, 2022), https://www.scientificamerican.com/article/a-psychedelic-may-soon-go-to-the-fda-for-approval-to-treat-trauma/.